 There is an easy solution.
 You can use virtualenv to create a personal python environment that will persist for each time you log in.
 There is no risk of packages being updated under you for another user.

-On Ocelote, virtualenv is set up for Python 3.5, and for Python 2.
+On Ocelote, virtualenv is set up for Python 3.5 and Python 3.6, and for Python 2.
 On Elgato, virtualenv is set up for Python 3.